Live-Charts/Live-Charts/docs/1about/5about docs.md

 # About

-All the samples and code in this documentation are built using C# 7 and visual studio 2017.
+All the samples and code in this repository and web site are built using C# 7 and visual studio 2017.